The Harmful Ingredients in Skincare Products to Avoid

 The better and most natural products will include latin-named ingredients with English translations such as Cocos nucifera (Coconut) oil.

-A red flag is a long list of synthetic ingredients with unpronounceable chemicals, such as trisodium ethylenediamine disuccinate.
+A red flag is usually a long list of synthetic ingredients with unpronounceable chemical names, such as methylisothiazolinone.

 3. Examine the top five ingredients